Academic Intern Track

 How do I indicate my interest in an Academic Intern Track?

-For now, you need only indicate on your Stage 1 online application that you are interested in being considered for the Academic Intern Track posts.
+For now, you need only indicate on your online Intern application that you are interested in being considered for the Academic Intern Track posts.

 What happens next?